Malkin records 1,100th NHL point, leads Pens to win

 Malkin became the 64th player with 1,100 points.
 He’s the fifth active in the league and third in team history to hit the mark, following Hall of Fame team owner Mario Lemieux and Crosby.
 Malkin, in his 935th game, became the 18th-fastest player to accomplish the feat.

 Malkin has four goals and 12 points in his last eight games.
+He scored just four goals and 12 points in his first 20 games.

+“When he’s going like that, there’s not much you can do to stop him,” Crosby said.
+“The way he’s carrying the puck, he’s really confident.”

 WHERE’S THE OFFENSE?